cloudevents/sdk-javascript/README.md

 [Contributor's Guide](https://github.com/cloudevents/sdk-javascript/blob/master/CONTRIBUTING.md)
 for information on how to get involved.

-Each SDK may ave its own unique processes, tooling and guidelines, common governance related material can be found in the [CloudEvents `community`](https://github.com/cloudevents/spec/tree/master/community) directory.
+Each SDK may have its own unique processes, tooling and guidelines, common governance related material can be found in the [CloudEvents `community`](https://github.com/cloudevents/spec/tree/master/community) directory.
 In particular, in there you will find information concerning